Garrett-Arnett/Garrett-Arnett/README.md

 # Hello!

-## My name is Garrett Arnett and I am working on becoming a Data Engineer though CodeUp.
+## My name is Garrett Arnett and I am a Data Engineer.